Affordable wildlife safaris in kidepo valley national park 2024 (budget Uganda safaris)

 Primary grasses in the Narus Valley are the shorter red oat grass and taller bunchy Guinea grass and fine thatching grass.
 Common trees in the drier areas are red thorn acacias, desert dates, and to a lesser extent drumstick trees.
 The iconic sausage trees and fan palms line the water course.
 Euphorbia candelabrum and the shorter monkey bread (or camel’s foot) and Buffalo thorn trees are also found.

 Streams in the Kidepo Valley are likewise dotted with palms.
-Higher areas have whistling thorn acacias bush.
+Higher areas are whistling thorn acacia bush.

 The park is managed by the Uganda Wildlife Authority.
 The USAID is currently (as of August 2013) financing the improvement of roads within the park.